Live notebook

 Load and inspect data#

 We will use nine calibration patterns from recrystallized nickel.
-The patterns have the full (480, 480) px\(^2\) resolution of the NORDIF UF-1100 detector they are acquired on.
-These patterns are always acquired from spread out sample positions across the region of interest (ROI) in order to calibrate the PCs prior to indexing the full dataset.
+The patterns are acquired with a NORDIF UF-1100 EBSD detector with the full (480, 480) px\(^2\) resolution.
+These patterns should always be acquired from spread out sample positions across the ROI in order to calibrate the PCs prior to indexing the full dataset.

 Read the calibration patterns